Steps in this module:

 Have you ever heard these comments from parents or friends?

 Every family, organization, club, or group has rules and expectations.
 To participate in any group, you need to know what is appropriate, what is expected, what is optional, what irritates others, and what will get you kicked out.
-When you join new groups, it’s common to feel clueless and confused.
+When you join new groups, it is common to feel clueless.
 You simply have not learned how to negotiate group expectations.
 How should you dress, talk, act, use humor, and get things done?

 This module provides some examples of traditional office etiquette expectations.
-You will work through these examples and check things out with your boss to be sure you understand how to fit in for a successful experience.
+You will work through these examples and check with your supervisor to understand the culture of the organization.

 So, who cares about professional etiquette?

-The short answer is: your boss does, so you should too.
+The short answer is: your supervisor does, so you should too.
 Students are often surprised by the things supervisors and office staff think about them when they are just acting “normally” for a student.
 The expectations others have of you are often never discussed, yet you are evaluated on those unspoken standards.
-It’s not fair, but it’s true.

-Here’s why your boss cares.
-You are a representative of your boss’ organization, and others judge your boss based on your behavior.
+Here is why your supervisor cares: you are a representative of your organization and others judge your supervisor based on your behavior.
 For your customers, you ARE the organization.
-So, your manager wants you to represent them in the best light possible to their external customers and clients, AND internal customers (like their boss)
+So, your manager wants you to represent both yourself and them in the best light to both internal and external customers and clients.

 You will face two kinds of etiquette expectations: